chrisweb/chris.lu/README_WIP.md

 3.1) this technique uses only css features to create a box or button with corners at an angle of 45 degrees

-Note: this technique is quite easy compared to any other solution, it is very lightweight as you just need to add a few lines of css to your project, a small disadvantage is that it will not work in IE (internet explorer) but it will work in any modern browser, the biggest disadvantage of this solution is that your box or button can not have a border, if you add a css border property you will see that the border will be a rectangle (or square), it will not be applied to the clipped path you have created (there is however a trick to make this work, which we will see in the next example after this one)
+Note: this technique is quite easy compared to any other solution, it is very lightweight as you just need to add a few lines of css to your project, a small disadvantage is that it will not work in IE (internet explorer) but it will work in any modern browser, the biggest disadvantage of this solution is that your box (or button) can not have a css border (there is however a trick to make this work, which we will see in the next example after this one), if you add a css border property you will see that the border will be a rectangle (or square) because it gets applied to the shape of the html element, this means the css border is not following our angled corner

-first we need to create a polygon shape and this is the tricky part, a very easy way to create a css polygon shape is to use this great tool by **Bennett Feely** called **Clippy**, there is an [online version of Clippy](https://bennettfeely.com/clippy/) and the source code of the project can be found in the [clippy repository on github](https://github.com/bennettfeely/Clippy), but you can of course read the [MDN "css polygon()" documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/basic-shape/polygon) and do it manually if you prefer
+first we need to create a polygon shape and this is the tricky part, a very easy way to create a css polygon shape is to use this great tool by Bennett Feely called **Clippy**, there is an [online version of Clippy](https://bennettfeely.com/clippy/) and the source code of the project can be found in the [clippy repository on github](https://github.com/bennettfeely/Clippy), but you can of course read the [MDN "css polygon()" documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/basic-shape/polygon) and do it manually if you prefer

 to create the shape you want using clippy follow the following few steps: